tonybaloney/ExampleSt2Console/README.md

-# ExampleSt2Console
+# Example StackStorm "Ops" Console for the Rebel Alliance

-Example console for a Stackstorm pack
+An example of building an Operations Dashboard to expose complex Mistal workflows built in StackStorm inside a WebUI